FilipDominec/rp2daq/README.md

  1. Download the pre-compiled firmware: [rp2daq.ino.uf2](./rp2daq.ino.uf2)
  1. Hold the ```BOOTSEL``` switch on your Raspberry and connect it with micro-USB cable to your computer.
  1. A new USB storage medium should appear.
 Release the ```BOOTSEL``` switch.
- 1. Copy rp2daq.ino.uf2 to the medium.
+ 1. Copy rp2daq.ino.uf2 to the medium, next to INDEX.HTM and INFO_UF2.TXT.

- 1. After few seconds, the USB storage should disappear.
+After few seconds, the USB storage should disappear, and your new rp2daq module becomes accessible as a COM/ttyACM.

-After writing the firmware to the flash memory, the raspberry will no more behave as storage, but will listen to the messages sent over virtual serial port.
 Let's try it.

 ### Simplest test of rp2daq